Mortgage Insurance in Australia: Everything You Need to Know

 1. Save 20% deposit

 The most straightforward approach.
-On a $750,000 property, that's $150,000.
-In expensive cities, this can take years — which is why many buyers choose to pay LMI instead of waiting.
+On a $750, 000 property, That's $150, 000.
+In expensive cities, this will take years, which is why many buyers choose to pay LMI instead of waiting.

 2. Family guarantee (guarantor loan)